Characters: Game Of Thrones House Lannister

 - Death by Adaptation: While Willem Lannister meets his end in the books, his twin Martyn is also killed in the show, instead of Tion Frey.
 This is in keeping with the show's substituting the Frey descendants of Tywin's sister Genna with Lannisters to avoid the explanation of there being Freys both on the Stark and the Lannister side.

-- Hair of Gold: Probably the only Lannisters where this trope applies, rather than that other one.
+- Hair of Gold, Heart of Gold: Probably the only Lannisters where this trope applies, rather than that other one.

 - Pragmatic Adaptation: Instead of going through the trouble of finding twin actors or having one actor play the two brothers, they are made into younger and older brother.